 You must not leave anyone under 16 years old in charge of the riding establishment.
 Any riders under 16 must be supervised, unless you’re satisfied that they are competent to ride without supervision.

 How to apply

-Before you get a licence your premises will be inspected by a vet and a council officer and you'll need to pay the vet's fee.
+Before you get a licence your premises will be inspected by a vet and a council officer and you'll need to pay the license application fee and any vet's inspection fee.

 Before we can give you a licence you'll need to show us that you have suitable qualifications and experience of horse management, and that your horses are:

 suitable to be hired out and used for riding

 precautions will be taken to reduce the spread of contagious or infectious diseases